lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 Changes :
 * Installed and configured with typeScript
 * Updated react native to the latest version (0.57.5)
-* Added rtl support
+* Added better rtl support
 * Added switchable colorScheme support
 * Add better multi language support and add language to app settings redux
-* Keep settings even When app closed
+* Using realm in redux-persist for storing data instead asyncStorage
+* Using pure Container Component design pattern in all of templates and even default template
 * Added selectable templates on boilerplate installation and generating screens with those templates after installation
 * WIP // Internal set of material components
 * HighLighted dependencies that installed :